LUMC/HAMLET/docs/source/expression.rst

   the MultiQC report.
 Stranded (forward and reverse) and unstranded samples will be listed separately, since their values cannot be compared directly.
 * The cell type composition for each sample wil be included in the HAMLET pdf report.
-In addition, and overview of the composition of all samples is included in the MultiQC report.
+In addition, an overview of the composition of all samples is included in the MultiQC report.

 Note that the overexpression and cell type composition results can be exported